cmusatyalab/openrtist/README.md

 ## Prerequisites
-__The OpenRTiST server application requires a GPU for image processing.__ We have tested OpenRTiST on __Ubuntu 16.04 LTS (Xenial)__ using several nVidia GPUs (GTX 960, GTX 1060, GTX 1080 Ti, Tesla K40).
+__The pre-built OpenRTiST server Docker image requires a GPU for image processing.__ We have tested OpenRTiST on __Ubuntu 16.04 LTS (Xenial)__ using several nVidia GPUs (GTX 960, GTX 1060, GTX 1080 Ti, Tesla K40).

+The OpenRTiST server application can also use processor graphics on many Intel processors using Intel OpenVino.
+To install the Intel OpenVino version, please checkout / switch to the [openvino](https://github.com/cmusatyalab/openrtist/tree/openvino/) branch of this repository and follow the installation directions there.

+The OpenRTiST server can run on CPU alone.
+See below on installing from source for details.

 OpenRTiST supports Android and standalone Python clients.
 We have tested the Android client on __Nexus 6__ and __Samsung Galaxy S7__.

 ##  Server Installation using Docker